Towards declarative comparabilities: application to functional dependencies: Application to functional dependencies

 With (strong) realities, we can now study the relationship between abstract FDs and classical FDs.
-As we have seen, any relation is associated to an abstract lattice from which can be derived abstract FDs.
+As we have seen, any relation is associated with an abstract lattice from which abstract FDs can be derived.
 Furthermore, any (strong) reality gives a semantic for classical FDs when the abstract lattice is interpreted.
-First we settle the notion of satisfaction of an abstract FD through a reality.
+First, we settle the notion of satisfaction of an abstract FD through a reality.